 The insurance company may claim you are able to return to work when you are not or even that your injury was not work-related.
 Their goal is to make you accept as little as possible for your injuries.

-Jason Stephens has more than two decades of experience representing injured workers in workers’ compensation and third-party claims.
+Jason Stephens has more than 25 years of experience representing injured workers in workers’ compensation and third-party claims.
 You can count on Jason Stephens to: